Presidio San Francisco Loop

 In San Francisco’s Presidio National Park, twenty-four miles of trails wind through Eucalyptus groves, run across beaches, and skirt historic batteries.
-This figure-eight loop trail passes by The Presidio’s most famous destinations.
+This Presidio San Francisco hike is a figure-eight loop trail that passes by The Presidio’s most famous destinations.
 During this hike, you will walk along San Francisco’s only nude beach, you’ll pass two Andy Goldsworthy sculptures, and you’ll be treated to amazing views of the Golden Gate Bridge while winding along dramatic oceanside bluffs.
-Coyotes, hawks, and owls all call the Presidio home, which means that you have an opportunity to catch a glimpse of the wild side of San Francisco.
+Coyotes, hawks, and owls all call the Presidio San Francisco home, which means that you have an opportunity to catch a glimpse of the wild side of San Francisco.

 The trail begins at the top of the scenic Lyon Street Stairs.
 The trailhead begins once you pass through the black iron gate in the wall at the top of the stairs, near the intersection of Broadway and Lyon Street.

 This figure-eight loop is 8.7 miles long.
 The terrain varies drastically throughout the hike.
 You’ll walk on boardwalks over sensitive native plants, climb up a steep sand ladder, and wind along stairways and narrow trails that hug the bluffs.